pkking/quick-mirror-openeuler/README.rst

     date -d 'last week' +LASTTIME=%s > lastmirrortime

+(Obviously, use the timestamp file you chose in your configuration file.)
 Then your run will only examine files which have changed in the last week.
 This may still be a lot of files, but not all of them.